 Top Orange County Divorce Lawyers and Family Law Attorneys in California

-Welcome, my name is Bettina Yanez, a recognized TOP Female Family Law & Divorce Counsel - Certified Family Law Specialist in California and founder of Yanez & Associates.
+Welcome, my name is Bettina Yanez, a recognized TOP Female Family Law & Divorce Attorney - Certified Family Law Specialist in California and founder of Yanez & Associates.
 When retaining a CFLS you can rest assured you are in good hands.
 A Specialist is an attorney with the greatest level of education and skill acknowledged by the legal profession.
 Many states, prohibit attorneys from claiming they are “specialist” in their practice area, unless they have obtained certification through their state bar.

 With Offices in the City of Orange California, I have been practicing Family Law/Divorce/Immigration in Orange County and Los Angeles County since 2000.
 I have a staff of experienced attorneys and support staff available to assist you and your family with your legal matters.